Who Needs a Texas TABC Certification?

 The TABC certification course includes four learning modules, and each module ends with a brief quiz of the topics covered.
 To finish each module, you must pass a five-question quiz with a score of 70% or higher.
 You can continue taking each quiz until you pass.

-After you complete all modules and quizzes, you will take a 25-question final exam with a 180-minute time limit.
+After you complete all modules and quizzes, you will take a 33-question final exam.
 You have up to two attempts to earn a passing score of 70% or higher.
 If you do not achieve a passing score after two tries, you will be required to re-register for the course.

-After you successfully pass the final exam, you can instantly download your TABC certification.
+After you successfully pass the final exam, you can instantly download your TABC certificate.
 Your certification will remain valid for two years.

 Course Details